 “Were you talking to that guy?”
 Chris asked.

-The rest of the semester either Chris walked Kristen to her car or Jackson picked her up.
+For the rest of the semester, either Chris walked Kristen to her car or Jackson picked her up.
 She was still against the idea of carrying a taser.
 She was afraid she would shock herself.
-But the stalker still continued waiting.
+But the stalker continued waiting.
 It didn’t matter what time she left her class.

 Jackson almost went to war with the campus police when they told him there was nothing they could do.

 “You’re telling me that she has to get hurt before you can step in?”
 Jackson yelled so loud that Kristen could hear him from outside the office.

 “This is a college campus,” the police captain told him.
 He sounded apathetic.
 “People are allowed to go anywhere they want.”